Muhammad: Prophet for All, Citizen of Arabia

 But why Arabia?

-One reason might be that the Arabian peninsula is literally the.
+One reason might be that the Arabian peninsula is literally the cross-roads of the world.
 It connects Europe, Africa and Asia through trade and conquest.

 It effectively enabled news of any new religion to be easily and quickly transmitted to the furthest corners of the known world.